blueYOSHI9000/MarioPartyOverlay/README.md

 # What's Mario Party Overlay?
 Mario Party Overlay is a (offline-)website to display which character gets the bonus stars in the Mario Party games 1-10 and DS.
 It's also possible to include this in a Stream through OBS or other streaming software.
-It's also possible to change everything, change graphics/font, add counters etc.
 **Tutorial is on the site itself**

 **[Website](https://blueyoshi9000.github.io/MarioPartyOverlay/)**